Deploy background workers.

-Pull jobs off SQS, Redis, RabbitMQ, or any queue and process them as they arrive
+Pull jobs off SQS, Redis, or RabbitMQ and process them as they arrive.

-Consume Kafka or Kinesis streams, process events, write results to your database
+Consume Kafka or Kinesis streams, process events, and write results to your database.

 A normal Node.js, Python, or Go process.
 Loop forever, await your queue, do the work.

 No URL, no schedule.
-Your process stays alive in the background, and we give you logs and a way to stop and start it.
+Your process stays alive in the background, with logs and a way to stop and start it.

 If your process crashes, we restart it.
 If you push a new version, we swap it in cleanly.

-Use a Scheduled job instead.
+Use a scheduled job.
 The runtime starts your process on the schedule and exits when it's done.

 No framework to learn.
 Loop, do work, log.
 We keep the process alive.